Mjz86/C_colon/mcc.md

 avoiding most qualifiers and completely, sticking to using mut when necessary,

-sticking to value semantics, for functions, `inout`, in, out and non reference, reference-like alternative that don't cause much confusion,
+sticking to value semantics, for functions, `inout`, in, out and non reference, reference-like alternative that do not cause much confusion,

 and coping most things, occasionally using more complex code.